 [To read the wise counsel Elisabeth Elliot once gave me on forgiveness, click here.]

-Fourth, show consideration.
+Sixth, show consideration.

 Pick one or two things you know are important to her and make every effort to do them consistently.
 Birthdays and Mother’s Day are a big deal to my own mother-in-law.
 She wants us to remember her with a pretty card, signed by her son, and delivered precisely on the big day.
 The most important thing to her (getting the card on time) and the most important thing to me (including a long, newsy letter from home) are two different things.
 If I can’t do both, she’d much rather I send the signed and sealed card in a timely fashion and save the news for later.
 So that’s what I do.